real-links/code-challenge-2024/README.md

 1. When the input is empty, the user should see no message or list of results.
 2. For the input “asdfghjk”, the user should see the message “No anagrams found”.
-3. For the input “steak”, the user should a list of result including the words: “Keats”, “skate”, “Skeat”, “stake”, “steak”, “takes”, “teaks”.
+3. For the input “steak”, the user should see a list of results including the words: “Keats”, “skate”, “Skeat”, “stake”, “steak”, “takes”, “teaks”.
-4. For the input “eeenginr”, the user should a list of result including the words: “engineer”, “re-engine”.
+4. For the input “eeenginr”, the user should see a list of results including the words: “engineer”, “re-engine”.